Tanz0rz/haxe-fmod/docs/guides/settings.md

 ## Initialization

 `FmodRuntime.init(?settings)` creates the FMOD system.
 One system exists per process.
 The first `init` creates it, and it lives until the process exits.
 There is no shutdown or re-init call.
 The first `init` wins.
-Later calls return `FMOD_OK` and change nothing.
+Later calls return the result of the first and change nothing.

 ```haxe
 import haxefmod.runtime.FmodRuntime;